-With the Beats Fit Pro, you get your choice of two Bluetooth codecs: SBC and AAC.
+With the Beats Fit Pro, you can choose from two Bluetooth codecs: SBC and AAC.
 Coincidentally, these are the only two codecs that iPhones support.
-This is where Beats’ egalitarian approach to Android and iOS wavers a bit, since AAC’s performance varies across Android hardware.
+This is where Beats’ egalitarian approach to Android and iOS wavers a bit since AAC’s performance can vary across Android hardware.
 Offering aptX would have made it a truly OS-agnostic pair of earbuds, but we can cross our fingers for that down the line.

 How long does the battery last on the Beats Fit Pro?

 Officially, the Beats Fit Pro can last up to 6 hours with ANC on, and you get an extra three charge cycles (18 hours) from the case for a combined battery life of 24 hours.
-Our battery tests are ongoing and we’ll update this review once we have an in-house result.
-When you place the earbuds in the case for just 5 minutes, you’re rewarded with 60 minutes of playback, a feature that I’m often grateful for.
+Our standardized battery test showed this to be pretty accurate, yielding a result of 6 hours and 22 minutes with ANC on.
+When you place the earbuds in the case for just 5 minutes, you’re rewarded with 60 minutes of playback, a feature I’m often grateful for.

 There’s only one way to recharge the case, and that’s with a USB-C cable.
-Beats provides a comically short USB-C-to-USB-C cable, so you may want to opt for another one if you have it around the house.
-There’s no wireless charging with the Fit Pro case and you don’t get battery optimization on iOS.
+Beats provide a comically short USB-C-to-USB-C cable, so you may want to opt for another one if you have it around the house.
+There’s no wireless charging with the Fit Pro case, and you don’t get battery optimization on iOS.

-Is the Beats Fit Pro noise cancelling any good?
+Is the Beats Fit Pro noise canceling any good?

-The Beats Fit Pro noise cancelling quiets some upper-bass and general midrange frequencies, but not to the same degree as Bose headphones might.
-Beats uses adaptive ANC, so it calibrates the intensity in real time.
-The Beats Fit Pro does enough to hush the sound of the train outside my window, but not so much when I’m on the train.
+The Beats Fit Pro noise canceling quiets some bass and midrange frequencies, but not to the same degree as Bose headphones might.
+Beats use adaptive ANC, so it calibrates the intensity in real-time.
+The Beats Fit Pro does enough to hush the sound of the train outside my window—but not so much when I’m on the train.

 How does the Beats Fit Pro sound?

-The Beats Fit Pro favors bass notes, but to a bearable degree.
+The Beats Fit Pro favors bass notes but to a bearable degree.
 You get plenty of bass emphasis, which is typical of workout earbuds.
-Beats keeps the treble emphasis pretty consumer-friendly, so you can still hear flutes, violins, and hi-hats amid bassier segments.
-This kind of frequency response does best with properly mixed pop, hip-hop, and rap music, and it’s no coincidence that these are the most popular workout music genres.
+Beats keep the treble emphasis pretty consumer-friendly, so you can still hear flutes, violins, and hi-hats amid bassier segments.
+This kind of frequency response does best with pop, hip-hop, and rap music, and it’s no coincidence that these are the most popular workout music genres.

 With the Beats Fit Pro, the bassline in the song Los Ageless by St. Vincent sounds louder than it does with something like the Samsung Galaxy Buds Plus.
-This is great for exercise, but can be a bit much when listening casually at home.
-The lyrics, “How could anybody have you?” become difficult to hear at around 2:05 above the kick drum, right-channel synth, and ambient background noise.
-However, masking like this is no stranger to Beats headphones, and bass emphasis is not egregious here like it is with some of its other headsets.
+This is great for exercise but can be a bit much when listening casually at home.
+The lyrics, “How could anybody have you?” become difficult to hear at around 2:05, above the kick drum, right-channel synth, and ambient background noise.
+However, a lack of clarity like this is no stranger to Beats headphones, and bass emphasis is not as egregious here as it is with some of its other headsets.

 Can you use the Beats Fit Pro for phone calls?

 The Beats Fit Pro is an okay pair of earbuds for phone calls, but it leaves plenty of room for improvement.
-Callers on the other end of the line will hear pretty much everything going on around you, which you can hear as I walk around during the demo below.
+Callers on the other end of the line will hear pretty much everything going on around you.
 Still, if you have a handful of personal calls to get through or more lax conference calls, the Fit Pro will serve you just fine.